07 February 2013

 - The word ‘removed’ indicates how many generations different one person is from another in relation to the common ancestor.

-How much DNA do you share with your ancestors?
+QUICK LINK: How much DNA do you share with your ancestors?
 Check out the consanguinity relationships chart.